feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" while running under
+#> If you were Algerian, you might sing "Ya Rayah" while running under the rain,
-#> the rain, and if you were a flower, perhaps you'd "hum" to the rhythm of the
+#> and if you were a flower, you might "hum" to the rain itself, enjoying its
-#> soft raindrops instead.
+#> nourishing touch.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "e48b9419-1801-4f85-a8c8-8f4b6d8432d6"
+#> [1] "0e3ea130-c315-4ba5-ba35-8d768caefa38"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"